IAAF Sets New Limits On Testosterone Levels In Women

 Athletics South Africa has responded to the @iaaforg new female testosterone regulation laws that are set to come into effect on 1st November. pic.twitter.com/xEG382T9iU— EWN Sport (@EWNsport) April 26, 2018

-Meanwhile, the African National Congress reacted in a less restrained manner, saying the IAAF's regulations intentionally target Semenya and is unfair and racist.
+Meanwhile, the African National Congress reacted in a less restrained manner, saying the IAAF's regulations intentionally target Semenya and are unfair and racist.

 "The ANC has always understood sport as a unifier and a tool to bring people and nations together.
 It is for this reason and many that the ANC cannot ignore the attempt by the IAAF to discriminate and exclude athletes.
 These new regulations infringe on the Human Rights of athletes, targeting mainly those in East Europe, Asia, and the African continent.
 The racial undertones of this cannot go unnoticed," it said in a statement.